- Scientific name: Carex castanea Wahlenb.

 Description

-Chestnut-colored sedge, a member of the sedge family (Cyperaceae), is a perennial, herbaceous, grass-like plant of calcareous seeps, fens, and wet meadows.
-Typically forming loose clusters of stems, the plant reaches a height of 30-90 cm (11-35 in) tall and is purple-tinged at its base.
+Chestnut-colored sedge (Carex castanea) is a member of the sedge family (Cyperaceae) within Carex section Hymenochlaenae.
+It is a perennial, herbaceous, grass-like plant of calcareous seeps, fens, and wet meadows.
+It typically forms loose clusters of stems, reaching a height of 30-90 cm (11-35 in) and is purple tinged at its base.

-The fruiting stems of the chestnut-colored sedge are longer than the leaves, which are 3-6 mm (0.1-0.2 in) wide and softly pubescent (hairy).
-The uppermost spike is staminate.
-The lateral, pistillate spikes are narrowly cylindric and droop from long, slender stalks (peduncles).
-The pistillate scales, for which the plant is named, are tinged with a chestnut-brown color.
-The perigynia are red-dotted, lance-shaped, and smooth with two prominent ribs and several fine veins.
+The fruiting stems of the chestnut-colored sedge are longer than the leaves.
+The uppermost spike is 2 to 3 cm (1 inch) long and is entirely staminate.
+The 2-4 lateral, pistillate spikes are narrowly cylindric, 8-25 mm long (0.3 – 1 in.), 4-5 mm (0.1.5-0.2 in.) wide, and droop from long, slender stalks (peduncles).
+The pistillate scales, for which the plant is named, are tinged with a chestnut-brown color with a green central stripe then extends into a short awn.
+These scales are sparsely pubescent and are almost as long as the perigynia.
+The perigynia are pale green, lance-shaped, and hairless with two prominent ribs and several fine veins.
 The perigynia taper to a short, minutely two-toothed beak that is half as long as the body.
 Achenes are three-sided with concave sides.
+The leaves of chestnut-colored sedge are 3-8 mm (0.1-0.3 in) wide and softly pubescent (hairy).
+Leaves mostly occur at the base of the plant.

-In Massachusetts, the chestnut-colored sedge is quite distinct in having the following combination of features: hairy leaves, drooping pistillate spikes, and entirely staminate terminal spikes.
-Other rare sedges of calcareous areas that may be confused with the chestnut–colored sedge are Davis’ sedge (C.davisii; Endangered) and the handsome sedge (C. formosa; Threatened), which also have drooping pistillate spikes, pubescent leaves, and red-dotted perigynia.
+In Massachusetts, the chestnut-colored sedge is distinct in having the following combination of features: hairy leaves, drooping pistillate spikes, base of plant is reddish purple, and entirely staminate terminal spikes.
+Other rare sedges of calcareous areas that may be confused with the chestnut–colored sedge are Davis’ sedge (C. davisii; Endangered) and the handsome sedge (C. formosa; Threatened), which also have drooping pistillate spikes, pubescent leaves, and red-dotted perigynia.
 However, in these two sedges, the terminal spike bears both staminate flowers (usually evident as empty-looking scales at the base of the spike) and pistillate flowers.
+An additional species that might be confused with chestnut-colored sedge is long-beaked sedge, Carex sprengelii, which is in the same section, has hairless leaves and perigynia that more abruptly taper to a beak.
+In addition, the base of the plant is brown rather than reddish purple.

 Population status

 Chestnut-colored sedge is listed under the Massachusetts Endangered Species Act as Endangered.
 All listed species are protected from killing, collecting, possessing, or sale and from activities that would destroy habitat and thus directly or indirectly cause mortality or disrupt critical behaviors.
 Chestnut-colored sedge was first discovered in Massachusetts in 1984.
-The nine known stations are all in Berkshire County.
+The five known populations are all in Berkshire County.
 Massachusetts is at the southern extent of chestnut-colored sedge's range.
 The sedge is believed to be rare in the state because it prefers cooler northern climates and calcareous soils that are not plentiful in the Commonwealth.
-The Massachusetts Natural Heritage & Endangered Species Program database has 10 records from 1 county: Berkshire.
-Nine of these records have been observed within the last 25 years.
+The Massachusetts Natural Heritage & Endangered Species Program database has 6 records all from Berkshire County.
+Five of these records have been observed within the last 25 years.

 Distribution and abundance